Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M42 P0 S0.5  ; set 50% PWM on GPIO port 0
 </pre>

+##### Description

 M42 switches a general purpose I/O pin which is defined by M950.
 Use M42 Px Sy to set pin x to value y.
-The S field may be in the range 0..1 or 0..255.
+The S field may be in the range 0.0-1.0 or >1.0-255.
+0 is off in both cases.

 ##### Notes

-Before you can use M42 you must create a GPIO port using M950.
+* Before you can use M42 you must create a GPIO port using M950.
 Then in the M42 command, the P parameter is the GPIO port number.

-The F (PWM frequency) and I (invert PWM) parameters are no longer supported in M42.
+* The F (PWM frequency) and I (invert PWM) parameters are no longer supported in M42.
 Instead, use the Q (PWM frequency) and C (pin name, with ! to invert) parameters in M950 when you create the GPIO port.

-In RRF 3.4, Duet 3 supports up to 32 outpus and 16 inputs, Duet 2 Wifi/Ethernet support up to 20 GPIO ports, and Duet 2 Maestro supports 10 GPIO ports.
+* In RRF 3.4, Duet 3 supports up to 32 outputs and 16 inputs, Duet 2 Wifi/Ethernet support up to 20 GPIO ports, and Duet 2 Maestro supports 10 GPIO ports.
 No GPIO ports are allocated by default.

 #### RepRapFirmware 2.x